 Physiotherapy to aid in the rehabilitation after a sporting injury is crucial to get you back on the court/pitch ASAP with the minimal risk of re-injury.

 Every physiotherapist should always be planning ahead when dealing with athletes.
-Every initial consult involving an athlete we will discuss your training and sporting commitments so that we know from the start what your training routine looks like, how long it will take you to recover between sessions.
-As we get closer we will discuss the intricacies of your training sessions such as how much fitness is there, how much contact, how much gameplay is involved, what adaptations can be made for you.
+Every initial consult involving an athlete I will discuss your training and sporting commitments so that we know from the start what your training routine looks like, how long it will take you to recover between sessions.
+As we get closer we will discuss the intricacies of your training sessions such as how much fitness is there, how much contact, how much gameplay is involved, what adaptations and changes can be made for you.
 This is all crucial information that you can provide us to help plan your way getting back to sport.

 Gradually easing your way back to sport and increasing the intensity of fitness and contact situations is the recommended pathway in every situation.
 Suddenly returning to sport can often lead to problems down the line as you are unlikely to be prepared to perform the demands of your sport when you are playing.
 Returning through training is also integral for increasing confidence after your injury.
 It is essential that when you return to sport that you have 100% confidence.
 If you display hesitancy you are likely to alter your movements, especially if you are playing a contact sport, potentially resulting in an increased risk of another injury.